Opticcss/Opticcss.github.io/_posts/2021-07-01-Short Term Fourier Transformation (STFT) with Implementation.md

 ​	Note that the Hanning window realized here can maintain the horizontal phase property of FFT results, so it is more suitable for the application scenarios of FFT.
 Of course, it is an asymmetric window, and the sequence length is taken as the denominator in the generation formula (hence it includes the first zero-weighted window sample).

-​	Take the `varargin` as the input, firstly, the symmetric Hanning window is realized by the equation as below
+​	Take the `varargin` as the input, firstly, the symmetric Hanning window is realized by the equation as below[^3]

 $$
 \begin{equation}